thelonewolf123/stardust.app/README.md

-# Fusion-grid: container provision engine
+# Startdust.app: container provision engine

-Fusion-grid is a powerful container provision engine built with Node.js, TypeScript, MongoDB, Redis and Pulumi.
+Startdust.app is a powerful container provision engine built with Node.js, TypeScript, MongoDB, Redis and Pulumi.
 It allows you to easily manage and orchestrate containers in your infrastructure, providing a seamless experience for containerized applications.

 ## Features

--   **Easy to use**: Fusion-grid is built with simplicity in mind.
+-   **Easy to use**: Startdust.app is built with simplicity in mind.
 It's easy to use and easy to deploy.
--   **scalable**: Fusion-grid is built to scale.
+-   **scalable**: Startdust.app is built to scale.
 It can handle thousands of containers with ease.
--   **Secure**: Fusion-grid is built with security in mind.
+-   **Secure**: Startdust.app is built with security in mind.
 It uses the latest security standards and best practices.
--   **Open source**: Fusion-grid is open source and free to use.
+-   **Open source**: Startdust.app is open source and free to use.
 You can contribute to the project and make it better.

 ## Getting started